How do I become a Muslim?

 How do I convert to Islam?

 Once you believe that Islam and the Quran are the truth, the only step is to declare that belief by stating, “I bear witness that there is none worthy of worship except Allah and that Muhammad is the Messenger of Allah.”
 This is called the “Testification of Faith (shahadah)” and is the first pillar of Islam.
-It is better to inform some Muslims of this and declare it in front of witnesses even if you are keeping it as a secret.
+It is better to inform some Muslims of this and declare it in front of witnesses even if you are keeping it a secret.
 Simply declaring belief in Islam, the Quran, everything that the Prophet Muhammad ﷺ taught, or declaring yourself as a Muslim is sufficient too.
 Feel free to contact us using the from below to facilitate this for you.

 Do I need a certificate to convert?